ByteSturm/qmk_userspace/README.md

 The keyboard supports runtime customization with VIA, though only with the [Keychron configurator](https://launcher.keychron.com/), not with the official VIA app.

 ### NeoQWERTZ
 The base for this layout is the [QWERTZ version](https://neo-layout.org/Layouts/neoqwertz/) of the (for german layout) ergonomical optimized [Neo layout](https://neo-layout.org/).

+Additionally, this includes also the default layout from Keychron for Windwows on layers 0 and 1.
+The NeoQWERTZ layout is on layers 2 and up.
+To switch between them, the hardware switch on the keyboard can be used.

 Attention!
 This implementation for QMK does not contain all symbols and layers defined by the original NeoQWERTZ layout.